Barbara Lee Fellowship

 The Barbara Lee Family Foundation Intern Fellowship Program, developed in the spring semester 2004, was based on the interest of three groups: a political science department that wanted to increase the scope and success of its already-established internship program, a donor whose philanthropic foundation commits itself to putting more women in positions of political power, and state legislators who wanted to mentor young women in the political process.

-Barbara Lee is an alumna of Simmons University and heads the Barbara Lee Family Foundation.
+Barbara Lee is an alumna of Simmons University and founded and ran the Barbara Lee Family Foundation.
 The Foundation has provided funding to Simmons for increasing awareness of politics as a vocation for women.

 Criteria for Application